eclipse-zenoh/zenoh-cpp/README.md

 cmake --build . --target examples
 ```

-Examples are built into `build/examples/zenohc` and `build/examples/zenohpico` directories.
+Examples are placed into `build/examples/zenohc` and `build/examples/zenohpico` directories.

 Second way is to build `examples` as a root project, which includes [zenoh-cpp] as subproject